 In the central part of the screen, an employee can see all information related to clients.
 On the right side panel, it's easy to access messages and notifications, view daily tasks, add new events and reminders to the calendar.

-This banking back-office design concept is based on three key pillars - it's simple, clear and clean.
+This banking back-office design concept is based on three key pillars - it's simple, clear and functional.
 It was created by deliberately sidestepping from trendy “dribbble-like” designs that can often be characterized by extra fancy, bright and redundant components.

 Right at the top, a 'Smart Search' input is displayed.
 With this easy-to-spot search field, the banking employee can conveniently look up any kind of information needed.
 In designing this feature Mike has cleverly reduced overstuffing of the workplace that's common in traditional banking back-office systems.
 It's done by creating one search box instead of several separate ones in every block.